November 20, 2025

 Students grow into the role of a nurse practitioner by caring for individuals across the lifespan, including infants, children, adolescents, adults, older adults, and medically fragile patients.

-Below is an overview of Drexel’s NP programs and the types of clinical experiences you can expect.
+Below is an overview of Drexel’s NP programs:

 Adult-Gerontology Acute Care Nurse Practitioner (AG-ACNP)